 Some homeowners prefer wood to vinyl siding.
 Wood siding is equally a type of exterior finish that improves the attractiveness of your home.
 The installation is also easy.
 Apart from wood and vinyl siding, there are also other siding options that you can choose from.
 These include aluminum, clapboard, and other synthetic materials.
 However, most people who opt out to go for vinyl siding often end up installing wood or cedar siding.

-There are several kinds of wood that construction experts recommend if you want to install wood siding for your home.
+There are several kinds of wood that construction experts recommend if you are installing wood siding for your home.
 These include unfinished red cedar and cypress.

 For a successful installation, the wood siding has to be in the form of horizontal overlapping boards.
 They should range from 4 to 12 inches in width, and the overlap should measure between ½ and 2 inches.
 There are many horizontal joints that assist in fastening the wall frame.
 For more information, call our Ideal Siding contractors; we work for you.

 How, then, do you install wood siding like cedar or cypress?
-The process takes the following steps:
+The installing process intakes the following steps:

 Step 1 – Preparation for the installation of the siding

 Before you start installing wood siding, you must apply a layer of plywood sheathing cover on it.
 You will also have to install felt building paper on the exterior surface of the house’s wood frame.
 The felt paper would act as a water and air barrier.
 It will also allow water to pass through and thus help in ensuring that water does not accumulate on the wall.